 For more information please contact George P. Miller, Associate Director of Campus Ministry at email@example.com or (410) 617-2449.

-If you would like to donate to the Jamaican Experience, please click here.
+If you would like to donate to the Jamaican Experience, please visit our contributions webpage.